Brent Site (44ST130)

 excavated west of the cemetery to look for grave shafts, with excavations limited to the removal of topsoil or

 topsoil and plow zone.
 Each test unit contained evidence of a burial.
-A report for the excavation site is in preparation by Martha Williams.
+A report for the excavation site has been prepared by Martha Williams.

 Over 5,485 artifacts were recovered from the Brent site.
 The assemblage attests to a substantial Native American component along with a